 Are your Customers Sitting Comfortably?

-Did you know that the layout of a restaurant can influence whether your guests enter, how long they stay and even how much money they might be likely to spend?
+Did you know that the layout of a restaurant can influence a lot more than what you’d expect?
+From whether your guests enter to how long they stay, and even how much money they might be likely to spend, can all be influenced by your restaurant seating arrangement.
 Discover our restaurant design tips and understand how you can use the psychology of restaurant design to influence your guests.

 What is the Intended Use of your Restaurant Furniture?

 Matching the specific design features of your chairs with the considerations of physical need and what the guest will be using the chair for is clearly important.
 Zoning of your furniture can encourage quiet personal spaces for reading, working and relaxation or more sociable areas to sit, for example, within a lively bustling bar.

 The length of time that you expect a customer to be seated can also be reflected in the ergonomics of your seating design.
 If you would like to influence the customer to perch for a little while before moving on (for example within a reception area), a more upright, low-backed, shallow seated armchair or ottoman would be an ideal seating option.